Tinatin Gurieli

-Tinatin Gurieli (თინათინ გურიელი; died 1591) was queen consort of Kakheti, a kingdom in eastern Georgia, as the first wife of King Levan.
+Tinatin Gurieli (თინათინ გურიელი; died 1591) was Queen consort of Kakheti, a kingdom in eastern Georgia, as the first wife of King Levan.
 A daughter of Mamia I Gurieli, Prince of Guria, she married Levan c.
 1520 and bore him at least two sons, including the future Alexander II.
 She divorced Levan at her own will and retired to the Shuamta monastery, which she had built in Kakheti.

 Family background and marriage

+Fresco of Queen Tinatin, Levan of Kakheti and Prince Alexander, Akhali Shuamta Monastery.

 Born of the Gurieli, one of the leading princely families of western Georgia with marital ties to the Trapezuntine Komnenos dynasty, Tinatin was a daughter of Mamia I, Prince of Guria.
 She had a brother, Rostom, subsequently Mamia's successor to the throne of Guria.
-Around 1520, King Levan of Kakheti, who had recently recovered his father's kingdom in eastern Georgia from the occupation by his cousin, David X of Kartli, and was then besieged by David's army in a fortress at Maghrani, clandestinely dispatched emissaries to Mamia with the request that he send military aid and also his daughter in marriage to cement the alliance.
+Around 1520, King Levan of Kakheti, who had recently recovered his father's kingdom in eastern Georgia from the occupation of David X, King of Kartli, and was then besieged by David's army in a fortress at Maghrani, clandestinely dispatched emissaries to Mamia with the request that he send military aid and also his daughter in marriage to cement the alliance.
 The prince of Guria promised both.
 Levan succeeded in defeating David's superior force with his own army at Magharo in 1520, while Mamia victoriously advanced into Kartli.
 The three rulers eventually met for negotiations at Mukhrani and Mamia persuaded both David and Levan to make peace.
 Thereafter, Levan send his men to bring his bride from Guria.

 As the 18th-century Georgian chronicler Prince Vakhushti relates, Tinatin had a dream foretelling that a noble man would take her as his wife and she would see, on her way to the groom's home, a white dogwood tree on a hill, a place where she was told to build a monastery in honor of the Mother of the God.
 Once brought in Kakheti, Tinatin saw the dogwood from her dream at Shuamta, vowed to build a monastery there, and proceeded to celebrate her wedding with King Levan at Gremi.

 The union produced at least two sons, Alexander and Jesse.
-Tinatin may also have been the mother of Levan's two other sons, Giorgi and Nikoloz, the future catholicos of the Georgian Orthodox Church.
+Tinatin may also have been the mother of Levan's two other sons, George and Nikoloz, the future Catholicos of the Georgian Orthodox Church.